followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onItemDeleting.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **itemDeleting** event.
-Executed before an item is deleted from the data source.
+A function that is executed before a collection item is deleted from the data source.
 <!--/shortDescription-->

 <!--fullDescription-->